 This Code is intended to provide the general principles and specific ethical standards for managing many situations encountered by Credit Consultants Association members.
 It has as its primary goal the welfare and protection of the individuals and groups with whom Credit Consultants Association members work.
 It is the individual responsibility of each Credit Consultants Association member to aspire to the highest possible standards of conduct.
 Credit Consultants Association members respect and protect human and civil rights, and do not knowingly participate in or condone unfair discriminatory practices.

 Credit Consultants Association members promote integrity in the practice of credit repair.
-In these activities Credit Consultants Association members are honest and fair.
-You plea to do NO harm to the public and perform a tangible service for any funds received.
+In these activities, Credit Consultants Association members are honest and fair.
+Your plea to do NO harm to the public and perform a tangible service for any funds received.
 This means if you collect a setup fee, services must be received for that fee.
 This can eliminate any discrepancies about the service rendered for that fee.
 You will do NO harm When describing or reporting their credit repair services, products, fees, or teaching, they do not make statements that are false, misleading, or deceptive.
-Each customer credit profiles are properly analyzed for items that will lower their credit score and the appropriate action taken.
+Each customer's credit profile is properly analyzed for items that will lower their credit score and the appropriate action is taken.
 Consultants will clarify for relevant parties the roles they are performing and the obligations they adopt.
 They function appropriately in accordance with those roles and obligations.
-Credit Consultants Association should alert their clients that they CAN perform credit restoration on their own --you provide specialize knowledge that will improve their outcome faster.
+Credit Consultants Association should alert their clients that they CAN perform credit restoration on their own --you provide specialized knowledge that will improve their outcome faster.

 Credit Consultants Association members are responsible for safeguarding the public and Credit Consultants Association from members who are deficient in ethical conduct.
 They uphold professional standards of conduct and accept appropriate responsibility for their behavior.
 Credit Consultants Association members consult with, refer to, or cooperate with other professionals and institutions to the extent needed to serve the best interests of the recipients of their services.
 Credit Consultants Association members are concerned about the ethical compliance of their colleaguesâ€™ professional conduct.
 When appropriate, they consult with colleagues in order to prevent, avoid, or terminate unethical conduct.